firebadnofire/yt-dlp-utils/README.md

 You will need to install these with your package manager

 # Using screen
 Screen is highly recommended when downloading large music/video files.
 Screen allows you to run commands and leave them in the backround while still being able to resume the command.
+The command will still be running when you exit a screen.

 To use screen with either script, put `screen -mS "yt-dlp"` before you run the scipt.
 Ex: `screen -mS "yt-dlp" ./yt-music`.